Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

 supports ImageData, UnstructuredGrid, PolyData, Overlapping AMR, MultiBlockDataSet and Partitioned DataSet Collection.
 Other dataset types may be added later depending on interest and funding.

+Unlike XML formats, VTKHDF does not support field names containing `/` and `.` characters, because of a limitation in the HDF5 format specification.

 ### Examples

 We present three examples of VTK HDF files, shown using h5dump -A one